aspose-cells/Aspose.Cells-Doc-md/swedish/pythonjava/developer-guide/pivot-tables/row-and-column-fields/_index.sv.md

 The CODE_BLOCK comments are HTML comment placeholders with descriptions.
 The instruction says: "HTML Comment Placeholders (CRITICAL): The document contains `<!-- CODE_BLOCK:N:... -->` HTML comments.
 These are CODE BLOCK PLACEHOLDERS — you MUST preserve them EXACTLY as-is in your translation.
 Do NOT remove, modify, or translate them."

-Also, I need to make sure the assistant shortcode is preserved exactly: ``

 The title is: "Row and Column Fields in Aspose.Cells for Python via Java" This contains the product name "Aspose.Cells for Python via Java" which must be preserved exactly.